beajorrin/DTC-Bioinformatic-Course/Readme.md

 ```bash
 ls
 ```
-You should see your terminal return an empty directory, because you haven't added anything to your intro directory.
+You should see your terminal return an empty directory, because you have not added anything to your intro directory.

 :desktop_computer:
 ```r